-The goal of this paper was to study the performance of a sample of equity leveraged ETFs, and in particular, to disentangle the different components of a fund's returns, from an investor's perspective.
+The goal of this paper was to lay out a framework for assessing the performance of leveraged ETFs, and in particular, to disentangle the different components of a fund's returns, from an investor's perspective.
 A secondary objective was to examine the impact of the recent financial crisis on the performance and the market microstructure of these funds.